robmarkcole/HASS-Deepstack-object/README.md

 ```
 A1: Yes this is normal

-Q2: Can I run both the face and object detection Deepstack endpoints at the same time?
-A2: Yes, this is described in the Deepstack docs, but beware the significant memory usage.

-Q3: Why are there two custom components and not just one?
+Q2: Why are there two custom components and not just one?
-A3: Its easier to maintain tow simple components than one complex one.
+A2: Its easier to maintain tow simple components than one complex one.